Defibrillators - A Critical Tool for Saving Lives in Ireland

 This accessibility allows bystanders to take action and potentially save a life before professional help arrives.

-The primary function of a defibrillator is to deliver a shock that can reset irregular heart rhythms.
+The primary function of a defibrillator is to deliver a shock through electrode pads that can reset irregular heart rhythms.

 In the case of ventricular fibrillation, the most common cause of SCA, the heart's electrical signals become chaotic, causing the heart to quiver rather than pump blood effectively.